Luka Gusić

-Luka Gusić (born 27 September 1989 in Split) is a Croatian football defender who currently plays for Wiener Sport-Club.
+Luka Gusić (born 27 September 1989) is a Croatian professional footballer who plays as a centre-back for Austrian club Wiener Sport-Club.

 Club career

 Gusić entered the youth ranks of his local club NK OSK Otok at the age of five, joining the senior team of his low-tier klub at the age of 15.
 He joined the Druga HNL team NK Junak from nearby Sinj aged 18, making himself a staple in the first team before being snapped up by the Prva HNL team HNK Šibenik at the beginning of 2010.
 He was loaned next summer to NK Dugopolje, making the deal permanent not long afterwards.
-His games for the 2011–12 Druga HNL autumn leader drew attention from the Polish Ekstraklasa club Jagiellonia Białystok, and he moved to Poland signing a 3.5 year deal in February 2012.
+His games for the 2011–12 Druga HNL autumn leader drew attention from the Polish Ekstraklasa club Jagiellonia Białystok, and he moved to Poland on a three-and-a-half-year deal in February 2012.

 He has been playing at the 4th and 3rd level of Austrian football since 2014.